daattali/beautiful-jekyll/_posts/2019-03-03-What-is-Software-Requirements.md

 Why Do I Need Requirements?

-- Guides the design of the eventual solution
+- Guides the design of the eventual solution.
 - Without correct requirements, you cannot design or build the correct product.

 Do you know 60% of project failures originate with the requirements.

 ## What is Requirement?

 Something a product must do or a quality it must have.
+Software requirement is a functional or non-functional need to be implemented in the system.

 ## Requirements Can be Categorized in the following: